QuantEcon/lecture-source-py/source/rst/getting_started.rst

 They use  a *browser-based* interface to Python with

-* The ability to write and execute Python commands
+* The ability to write and execute Python commands.

 * Formatted output in the browser, including tables, figures, animation, etc.

-* The option to mix in formatted text and mathematical expressions
+* The option to mix in formatted text and mathematical expressions.